 - Pay your delinquent taxes, including interest, by mid-September to stop your property from going to tax sale.

 Payment for delinquent taxes will be accepted in the following forms:

 - Telephone or internet banking (allow 3 to 4 business days to process)

 Register for the Tax Sale

-All individuals who intend to bid on properties in the 2020 tax sale MUST pre-register by phone only, starting September 21, 2020 at 8:30 A.M.
-Registrations will be made on a first come, first served basis by calling 604-591-4584.
+Participants will be required to pre-register by phone only, starting September 19, 2022 at 8:30 A.M.
+Registrations will be made on a first come first served basis by calling 604-591-4676.
 You will be required to leave a voice message with your name and phone number.
-Participants must answer COVID-19 screening questions to be eligible to attend.
+Participants must answer COVID-19 screening questions and may require Proof of Vaccination, to be eligible to attend.

-On September 28, participants will be required to check in at the Property & Payment Services counter at City Hall, between 8:35 – 9:00 A.M.
-All visitors to City Hall must answer COVID-19 screening questions.
+On September 26, participants will be required to check in at the Property & Payment Services counter at City Hall, between 8:35 – 9:00 A.M.
+All visitors to City Hall must answer COVID-19 screening questions and provide Proof of Vaccination.
 If registered participants have not checked in by the 9:00 A.M. deadline, registration will be given to the wait listed participants.

 Registered participants must be the age of majority, 19 or older, to register and will be required to show photo ID and a document showing their legal name and their Social Insurance Number (SIN) when checking in.
 No registrations will be permitted after 9:59 A.M.

 Due to Provincial health regulations, only registered participants will be permitted in Council Chambers.